-Tim’s energy practice focuses on condemnation and other land use and access issues relevant to oil and gas exploration, development, and transportation.
-Tim has successfully negotiated numerous easements and right of ways for intra- and interstate oil and gas pipeline projects.
-He has also acquired numerous right of ways and easements through condemnation proceedings in Oklahoma courts.
+Tim’s energy practice focuses on midstream development and other land use and access issues relevant to oil and gas exploration, production and transportation.
+He has successfully negotiated by agreement numerous easements and rights of way for intra- and interstate oil and gas pipeline projects.
+He has also acquired numerous rights of way and easements through condemnation proceedings in Oklahoma courts.
 In addition to condemnation related litigation, Tim represents pipeline clients in various declaratory and injunctive relief proceedings for contract- and statute-based disputes.
-Once the pipe is in the ground, Tim helps his corporate clients with regulatory compliance issues.
-Tim has also assisted in complex energy litigation related to underpayment of oil and gas royalties, water and soil contamination related to oil and gas operations, and a number of contract disputes related to oil and gas.
+Once the pipe is in the ground, he helps his clients with regulatory compliance issues.
+He has also assisted in complex energy litigation related to underpayment of oil and gas royalties, water and soil contamination related to oil and gas operations and a number of contract disputes related to oil and gas.

 A graduate of the University of Wyoming College of Law, Tim was awarded the Excellence in Advocacy Award and received a number of merit-based scholarships.
 He also served as student editor for the Rocky Mountain Mineral Law Foundation Journal.
 Upon graduation, Tim served as a judicial law clerk to the Honorable Kate Fox of the Wyoming Supreme Court.